 Skip to content

-Israeli Police Prevent Latin Patriarch From Entering the Church of The Holy Sepulcher; Action Backfires
+Israeli Police Prevent Latin Patriarch from Entering the Church of the Holy Sepulcher; Action Backfires

 Israeli Police Prevented Latin Patriarch Cardinal Pier Battista Pizzaballa from enterihg the Church of the Holy Sepulcher in Jerusalem.
 Credit: CC/Lorenzo IorfinoLorenzo Iorfino

-Italian PM Giorgia Meloni also spoke about “an offense not only for believers, but for any community that recognizes religious freedom.”
+Italian Prime Minister Giorgia Meloni also spoke about “an offense not only for believers, but for any community that recognizes religious freedom.”
 The Italian government summoned the Israeli ambassador, who, although complaining that he had wished “a different answer” from Italy, said that the exchange was “open and sincere, sometimes a bit conflictual but certainly as a dialogue.”

 The Israeli government had to backtrack.
-President Herzog has called Pizzaballa, expressing “deep sorrow for the incident” and promising “an unwavering commitment to freedom of religion.”
-Prime Minister Netanyahu has made it known that, “given the sacrality of the week preceding Easter for Christians throughout the world, the security forces are drafting a plan to allow religious leaders to celebrate mass” in the Holy Sepulcher.
+President Isaac Herzog has called Pizzaballa, expressing “deep sorrow for the incident” and promising “an unwavering commitment to freedom of religion.”
+Prime Minister Benjamin Netanyahu has made it known that, “given the sacrality of the week preceding Easter for Christians throughout the world, the security forces are drafting a plan to allow religious leaders to celebrate mass” in the Holy Sepulcher.

 This post is for paying subscribers only